HolyBlackCat/quasi-msys2/README.md

   * Cross-compile to Windows using MSYS2 GCC or Clang running under Wine.
 Normally you want to avoid this, since a native Clang is much faster.

-    While using MSYS2 GCC makes some sense if you prefer GCC over Clang, using MSYS2 Clang is completely pointless, since a native Clang will do the same thing but faster.
+    While using MSYS2 GCC makes some sense if you prefer GCC over Clang, using MSYS2 Clang is mostly pointless, since a native Clang will do the same thing but faster.

-  * Cross-compile stuff using Autotools and CMake.
+  * Cross-compile things using Autotools and CMake.

     Autotools (aka `./configure && make`) should work out of the box.